 Where is Roppongi?

 Roppongi is in the Minato district of Tokyo.
-However, there is some disagreement on where it actually expands too.
+However, there is some disagreement on where it actually expands to.
 Some argue that the shiny Azabudai Hills complex, a 10-15 minute walk from Roppongi, counts.
 However, we would say that the main stretch is between Roppongi Station and Nogizaka Station (next to Nogi Shrine).

-What is near to Roppongi?
+What is near Roppongi?

 After exploring Roppongi, you can head to nearby areas like Azabudai, Toranomon, or even Aoyama.
 It’s a great starting point if you’re looking to explore other interesting neighborhoods nearby.